GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/field-deprecation/en.md

 # Field Deprecation

-User interface to deprecate fields, and indicate how they must be replaced.

-## Description

 Fields in GraphQL can be marked as deprecated when they are not deemed necessary by the application anymore.

 This module allows us to mark fields as deprecated via a user interface.